FAQ | Ontario's Local Health Integration Networks (LHINs)

 The government is transforming the health system to make it more patient-centred, efficient and accountable.
 LHINs are a key component of that plan.
 By improving the integration and coordination of services at a local level, LHINs will help ensure that Ontarians receive the care they need now and in the future.

-5. Will LHINs be governed by the Ministry of Health & Long-Term Care?
+5. Are LHINs governed by the Ministry of Health & Long-Term Care?

 No. Each LHIN is governed by its own Board of Directors appointed by the Province.